nicoespeon/understandlegacycode.com/content/blog/does-working-on-legacy-code-pays-off/index.md

 But the truth is: you've been honing extremely valuable skills across these months working on this legacy codebase.
 What you need now is:

-1. To realize what are these skills
+1. To realize what these skills are
-2. To learn how to communicate that to non-technical people
+2. To learn how to communicate them to non-technical people

 Let's go through this together.